kard-financial/kard-postman/README.md

 ### I. Dual Message

-The most common pattern used to transmit transactions is the Dual Message system, also known as a Signature Debit transaction.
+The most common pattern used to transmit transactions is the Dual Message system, also known as a Signature transactions.
 Using this system, a transaction is submitted in 2 events.
 The first, originating event is a temporary transaction state followed by a second event that is a final, clearing transaction state.

 1. Temporary Transaction Event: APPROVED
 2. Final Transaction Event: SETTLED, REVERSED, DECLINED, RETURNED*
 *special case where the originating, temporary transaction ID is not readily identifiable

-#### Code Recipe: Cleared, Signature Debit Transaction
+#### Code Recipe: Cleared, Signature Transaction

 Temporary transaction event:
 - status: APPROVED